European Union

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for the the EU stood at 41.7% in 2023, marking an increase of 2.1 percentage points from 2022.
-Over the last five years from 2019 to 2023, the BRI has shown a steady upward trend, averaging 38.4%.
-This is notably higher than the average during the 2010s, which was 34.3%, reflecting a rise of approximately 7.4 percentage points.
-Despite this growth, the the EU holds the lowest BRI value globally, ranking 35th out of 35.
+The the EU's Birthgap Retirement Indicator (BRI) reached 41.7% in 2023, marking a 2.1 percentage point increase from 2022.
+Over the five years from 2019 to 2023, the BRI has steadily risen, averaging 38.4%.
+This represents a significant rise compared to the 2010s average of 34.3%, with the current value exceeding that by approximately 7.4 percentage points.
+On the global scale, the EU has the lowest BRI value, ranking last among 35 entities.

 No data found for country code xxx.